teo523/example/README.md

 Repository for the source material for the Spanish translation of Getting Started with p5.js.
 The book is now available on [processingfoundation.press](https://processingfoundation.press/).
 A physical copy of the book can be ordered [here](https://www.amazon.com/Introducci%C3%B3n-p5-js-Spanish-Lauren-McCarthy/dp/0999881302).

 ## Production
-The following contains documentation for setting up the project locally in order to generate PDF builds for upcoming versions and changes.
+The following contains documentation for setting up the project locally in oddddrder to generate PDF builds for upcoming versions and changes.

 ### Getting Started
 First, clone this repository with the following using terminal: